BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

-To better understand this, consider: a contractor Alice can add labels to her static address while sharing them
+To better understand this, consider: a contractor Alice can add different labels to her static address before sharing them
--  with a certain client,
+- with a certain client
 - her social media and
-- her website.
+- her website

 When she receives payments from any of these sources, the respective label will be detected by the wallet application in the on-chain address to infer the source of the payment as this client.